Citizen-Legislators

 We, the people, can restore affordability.

 We lack power as individuals to make it happen, but united and working through our elected representatives, we can end impediments to building more affordable housing and tackle affordability at its source.
-We can end profiteering in necessities such as food, medicine, insurance, and housing.
+I will work to end profiteering in necessities such as food, medicine, insurance, and housing.
 We can improve the supply chain and lower energy prices, creating abundance in foods and other products so that prices naturally come down.

 The Economy